stevay/stevay.github.io/_posts/2018-12-31-Music-Analysis.md

 For fun, I decided to create a music recommendation Flask app based on my dataset of popular songs.
 The web application basically allows an end-user to search for a Billboard Hot 100 song, provides statistics on searched song (e.g. sentiment score), and recommends four other Billboard Hot 100 songs, from any year, that are similar to the searched song.

-The content-based recommendation app was built using NLP techniques such as lemmatization and Word2Vec to process both song lyrics and every track's associated audio features, along with the unsupervised learning algorithm Nearest Neighbor in order to calculate the cosine similarities between different song feature vectors.
+The content-based recommendation app was built using NLP techniques such as [lemmatization](https://nlp.stanford.edu/IR-book/html/htmledition/stemming-and-lemmatization-1.html) and [Word2Vec](https://www.tensorflow.org/tutorials/representation/word2vec) to process both song lyrics and every track's associated audio features, along with the unsupervised learning algorithm [Nearest Neighbor](https://scikit-learn.org/stable/modules/neighbors.html) in order to calculate the cosine similarities between different song feature vectors.

-With the help of the Spotify API, additional features in the Flask app include album covers and track samples (if available.)
+With the help of the Spotify API, additional features in the Flask app include displaying album covers of searched/recommended songs and providing track samples for the end-user to listen to (if available via Spotify.)

-Click image to check out a video of my Flask App in action!
+**Click image to check out a video of my Flask App in action!**
 [![flask app](/images/blog_post_2/image_8.png)](https://drive.google.com/file/d/1RThdYmPgZB7CBh_21ligaS-nDhNtJ68a/view?usp=sharing)

-## Resources
+## Additional Details

 If you want to see the nitty-gritty details of how I went about creating the data visuals or Flask app shown in this post, here's the [link](https://github.com/stevay/Music_Analysis) to my GitHub repository for this project.